 We send some families a frequency volume chart to complete before the appointment.
 If we have sent you one, please bring it with you.

-Facilities for parents and families
+For parents and families

 There is a play room within the unit, equipped with toys, books, games and arts and crafts.